 No product sales

 Most security consulting companies get a cut of whatever security tools they convince customers to buy.
 It takes consultants time to keep current on product features, represent them well, manage contracts, register deals, and listen to product salespeople.
-I don’t do that.
-Bonus: you don’t have to worry about getting a garbage product recommendation because it nets me 6 points in margin.
-I am solely invested in your best interest.
+We don’t do that.
+Bonus: you don’t have to worry about getting a garbage product recommendation because it nets us 6 points in margin.
+We are solely invested in your best interest.

 Not afraid to give you good news

 Many consulting companies think that scaring their clients with long lists of bad practices will ensure future business.
-I do not.
-If you’re doing great, I don’t spend any extra time coming up with findings to justify myself to you.
-I strive for credible, accurate advice.
+We do not.
+If you’re doing great, we don’t spend any extra time coming up with findings to justify ourselves to you.
+We strive for credible, accurate advice.